error454/ShiVa-Android-All-In-One/README.md

 Note on original code
 ---------------------
 The code that this project is based on was written by Stonetrip and was produced by their Unified Authoring Tool.
-The libraries included in this project are also created by Stonetrip.